AbdElAziz333/Canary/src/main/java/com/abdelaziz/canary/mixin/block/hopper/README.md

 If any bugs show up, they will need to be fixed.

-## How Lithium hoppers work different from vanilla
+## How Canary hoppers work different from vanilla

-- Lithium Optimized Inventories:
+- Canary Optimized Inventories:
     - Any vanilla inventory vanilla hoppers can interact with (Composters excluded!)
-    - Custom Stack list (LithiumStackList):
+    - Custom Stack list (CanaryStackList):
       Replaces the vanilla stack list when a hopper accesses the inventory.
 It stores additional data:
         - Cached signal strength (int)
             - Stored when signal strength is calculated